 In accordance with OEA Rule 621.3, 59 DCR 2129 (March 16, 2012), this Office has long maintained that a petition for appeal may be dismissed when an employee fails to prosecute the appeal.
 In this matter, Employee failed to respond to all Orders that I issued.
-Both had specific time frames and both contained warnings that failures to comply could result in penalties, including the dismissal of the petition.
-The Orders were sent to Employee at the address he listed as his home address in his petition and in his submissions.
+All had specific time frames and both contained warnings that failures to comply could result in penalties, including the dismissal of the petition.
+The Orders were sent to Employee at the address she listed as her home address in her petition and in her submissions.
 They were sent by first class mail, postage prepaid and were not returned.
 They are presumed to have been delivered in a timely manner.
 See, e.g., Employee v.
 Agency, OEA Matter No.1602-0078-83, 32 D.C.
 Reg.
 1244 (1985).